Scott Co, Iowa USGenWeb Project

 show them the way.

-Several of the large Saint Louis and Saint Paul packets had been laid up
+Several of the large Saint Louis and Saint Paul packets had been

 on account of the low stages of water and I was fortunate in getting David